yjmade/CarND-Vehicle-Detection/writeup.md

 Then I take the `LinearSVC` save in train steps to classify each window.

 Here is a result after HOG Sub-sampling search

 ![slide window](./output_images/slide_window.png)

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+I tried different combination of feature generation and parameters.
+At begining I tried to just use hog from 1 channel, svc gives 93% accuracy, then I use all channel hog, then get 95% accuracy.
+Then I take also the spatial features and color histogram features, then I get 98%.
+Then I change the color space from RGB to YCrCb, which give me 99.45%.
+At the end, I tried to nomalize the image by divide the image to 255, to make the value 0 to 1, and I get 99.58% accuracy.

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: